Intraday Data Editor

 - Deleting and Downloading Data

 To change a value, just type in the edit box for a field to modify it.
-After the fields for a record is changed, the record will be saved when you move on to another record.
+After the fields for a record is changed, the record will be saved when you move on to another record or close the Intraday editor.

 To see all of the lines of data in an Intraday data file and edit them in this way, then you will want to use the Export and Import Intraday Data feature in Sierra Chart.
 For more information see the Importing and Exporting Intraday Data files documentation page.